pinobatch/numism/docs/gb_coins.md

 - Asserting P14/P15 while holding a button causes joypad interrupt (suggested by Daid)

-Stage 4 is expected to focus on Game Boy Color differences.
+Stage 4 is expected to focus on GBC differences.

 - GBC palette can be written and read back during vblank only on GBC
 - Whether disabling sprites in LCDC changes mode 3 duration
 - Writing anything to STAT during mode 3 outside LYC causes an immediate extra interrupt only on DMG (suggested by organharvester)

-Stage 5 is expected to include some Super Game Boy differences.
-These are hard to test for because so much of the SGB is open-loop, passing no feedback to the Game Boy SoC.
+Stage 5 shall focus on SGB.
+It can be hard to test because so much of the SGB is open-loop, passing no feedback to the Game Boy SoC.

 - `MLT_REQ` does not initiate multiplayer on GBC (GBC+SGB mode is not authentic)